Rhinoplasty & Nose Job Surgery in London

 A rhinoplasty is also known as a nose job. -

-How to choose the best rhinoplasty surgeonIf you are considering having a rhinoplasty procedure, it is vital that you carry out your research to make sure you choose a highly experienced and qualified specialist surgeon in rhinoplasty.
-An expert rhinoplasty Surgeon will be able to assess you in detail and explain all aspects of the proposed procedure including what to expect in the recovery period as well as the potential risks and complications of rhinoplasty surgery.
-Rhinoplasty is one of the most challenging procedures in cosmetic surgery and you will receive an honest and straightforward assessment of what can be achieved with surgery.
+How to choose the best rhinoplasty surgeonIf you are considering having a rhinoplasty procedure, you must carry out your research to make sure you choose a highly experienced and qualified specialist surgeon in rhinoplasty.
+An expert rhinoplasty surgeon will be able to assess you in detail and explain all aspects of the proposed procedure, including what to expect in the recovery period and the potential risks and complications of rhinoplasty surgery.
+Rhinoplasty is one of the most challenging procedures in cosmetic surgery, and you will receive an honest and straightforward assessment of what can be achieved with surgery.

 Patients should always check that their surgeon is an accredited specialist in rhinoplasty surgery and perform rhinoplasty surgery regularly.
-Your surgeon should be experienced in both primary and revision rhinoplasty and both aesthetic and functional correction of nasal abnormalities.
-Do remember to ask to see the surgeons gallery of before and after nose job photos especially of patients that have a similar nose size and shape to yours to give you a reasonably accurate idea of what can be achieved with rhinoplasty surgery.
-You should also view patient reviews on verified review websites such as Trustpilot.
+Your surgeon should be experienced in both primary and revision rhinoplasty and aesthetic and functional correction of nasal abnormalities.
+Do remember to ask to see the surgeon's gallery of before and after nose job photos, especially of patients that have a similar nose size and shape to yours, to give you a reasonably accurate idea of what can be achieved with rhinoplasty surgery.
+It would help if you also viewed patient reviews on verified review websites such as Trustpilot.

-The best rhinoplasty surgeon will always aim to design the procedure to give beautiful and natural looking results and will perform a holistic assessment before proceeding with surgery which includes assessing your mental and physical fitness.
-For patients who have chronic uncontrolled medical conditions such as severe hypertension then they may be inappropriate candidates for rhinoplasty surgery.
-Our surgeons routinely turn down up to 30 to 40% of patients as they are deemed inappropriate for rhinoplasty and this is testament to the high standard of ethics and professionalism which our surgeons possess.
+The best rhinoplasty surgeon will always aim to design the procedure to give beautiful and natural-looking results and will perform a holistic assessment before proceeding with surgery which includes assessing your mental and physical fitness.
+Patients who have chronic uncontrolled medical conditions such as severe hypertension then they may be inappropriate candidates for rhinoplasty surgery.
+Our surgeons routinely turn down up to 30 to 40% of patients as they are deemed inappropriate for rhinoplasty, and this is a testament to the high standard of ethics and professionalism that our surgeons possess.

-As part of verifying your surgeons credentials, you should always check on the GMC website that your surgeon is listed on the specialist register for plastic surgery, ENT surgery or maxillofacial surgery.
-You can therefore be assured that you are seeing a highly skilled specialist who has completed many years of training in their medical discipline. -
+To verify your surgeon's credentials, you should always check on the GMC website that your surgeon is listed on the specialist register for plastic surgery, ENT surgery or maxillofacial surgery.
+You can be assured that you are seeing a highly skilled specialist who has completed many years of training in their medical discipline. -

 Narrow the bridge or middle third of the nose